Membership

 Disability pension

-If you have paid into the Fund for at least 24 months before disability and been assessed by a doctor to be more than 50% disabled and have incurred actual loss of income, you could be entitled to disability pension.
+If you have paid into the Fund for at least 24 months before disability and been assessed by a doctor to be more than 50% disabled and have incurred a loss of income, you could be entitled to disability pension.

-• Disability pension is projected to 65 years of age, given certain conditions are met (based on the rights you would have accumulated, if you had paid premiums up to that age)
+- Disability pension is projected to 65 years of age, given certain conditions are met (based on the rights you would have accumulated, if you had paid premiums up to that age)

-• Disability pension is based on the inability to perform the work you employed at the time of assessment, for a period of three years.
+- Disability pension is based on the inability to perform the work you employed at the time of assessment, for a period of three years.
+After that period, your disability is reassessed on the criteria of the ability to perform general work.

-• You can apply for disability pension here.
-You will need a comprehensive doctor‘s certificate (Doctor‘s certificate for application for disability compensation) that must be made within the last three months.
+- You will need a comprehensive doctor‘s certificate (Doctor‘s certificate for application for disability compensation) that must be made within the last three months.

 Dividing premiums

-Divide premiums in Division V
+Membership and Divide premiums in Division V

 Additional Pension savings